Minnesota man freed after 16 years behind bars for a murder prosecutors say he didn’t commit

 According to court documents, prosecutors in Barrientos-Quintana’s case failed or refused to turn over evidence “favorable and material to the defense” as required by law.

-Prosecutors failed to disclose a crew from the reality television program “The First 48” was embedded with Sergeants Christopher Gaiters and Robert Dale, the lead investigator on the case.
-Producers gave Dale a scripted statement to read to the cameras, and the program showed the order of events in a non-chronological order, the court documents say.
+Prosecutors failed to disclose a crew from the reality television program “The First 48” was embedded with Sgts.
+Christopher Gaiters and Robert Dale, the lead investigators on the case.
+Producers gave Dale a scripted statement to read to the cameras, and the program showed the order of events in a nonchronological order, the court documents say.

 Had this been revealed, both sergeants could have been impeached, according to legal documents.
 Instead, prosecutors decided not to call Dale to testify in hopes of “avoiding cross-examination that would have been damaging to their case.”